Libensemble/libensemble/docs/resource_manager/overview.rst

     Default: True

 In the following example, assume the next simulation requires **four** resource sets.
-This could fit on one node if all slots were free – but only two are free on each node.
+This could fit on one node if all slots were free, but only two are free on each node.

 .. image:: ../images/variable_resources_sched_opts.png